yousfiwiame/AI-DevSecOps-Project/README.md

 **Inherits from**: `BaseParser`

-**Note**: The workflow currently only uses SonarQube for SAST.
+**Note**: The workflow currently only uses SonarCloud for SAST.
 The parser supports Bandit format for backwards compatibility or future expansion.

 #### `sca_parser.py`
 **Purpose**: Parses SCA (Software Composition Analysis) reports.